 Selection Criteria for Applicants

 • Applicants must present a record of concern for and practical engagement with one or more of the issues of peace, social justice, or environmental sustainability.

 • Applicants must show a broad knowledge of the background and current state of the social issue they wish to address.

 • Applicants must present a creative proposal for a practical project which must be carried out within fifteen months following graduation in the U.S. or abroad.

 • We encourage practical, hands-on work for a creative, viable proposal.
 Plan a meaningful project related to one of the priority areas.

 • Applicants must show that they have taken the initiative to establish a collaborative relationship with leaders in one or more local organizations where the project would be carried out.

 The sketches of earlier Napier Fellows suggest the variety of possible project proposals.

-November 1, 2016: Deadline for students' submission of Napier Awards application material to the Napier contact person at each college.
+October 2019 APPLICATIONS DUE AT COLLEGES: Deadlines vary for students' submission of Napier Awards application material to the Napier contact person at each college.
 The contact person can provide more information about the application and nomination process.